Patrick Henry College

 Patrick Henry College (PHC) is a private liberal arts non-denominational conservative Protestant Christian college located in Purcellville, Virginia.
 Its departments teach classical liberal arts, government, strategic intelligence in national security, economics and business analytics, history, journalism, environmental science and stewardship, and literature.
-The Commission on Colleges of the Southern Association of Colleges and Schools (SACS-COC) fully accredits as of 2022.
+The university has accreditation from the Commission on Colleges of the Southern Association of Colleges and Schools (SACS-COC) as of 2022.
 Patrick Henry College continues to be accredited by the Transnational Association of Christian Colleges and Schools (TRACS), which is also recognized as an institutional accreditor by the United States Department of Education.
 Its graduation rate is 67%.

 History

-Patrick Henry College was incorporated in 1998 by Michael Farris, current President of Alliance Defending Freedom and founder and chairman of the board of the Home School Legal Defense Association, with which PHC is still closely connected.
+Patrick Henry College was incorporated in 1998 by Michael Farris, who is also the founder and chairman of the board of the Home School Legal Defense Association, with which PHC is still closely connected.
 It officially opened September 20, 2000, with a class of 92 students.
-The college eschews federal financial aid and is therefore relieved from United States Department of Education reporting requirements on demographic makeup and other information.
-The school does not ask for race on applications.
+The college eschews federal financial aid and is therefore relieved from United States Department of Education requirements on demographic makeup and other quotas.
+The school does not ask about race or ethnicity on applications.

-PHC receives all of its funding from tuition fees or donations.
-The college states that it does not accept any money from the government or any other source that includes terms that supersede the authority of its Board of Trustees or conflict with its foundational statements.
+PHC receives all of its funding from tuition fees and donations.
+The college states that it does not accept any money from sources that seek to supersede the authority of its Board of Trustees or conflict with its foundational statements.
 PHC adds new facilities and programs only as funds are available.

+PHC is a member of the advisory board of Project 2025, a collection of conservative and right-wing policy proposals from the Heritage Foundation to reshape the United States federal government and consolidate executive power should the Republican nominee win the 2024 presidential election.

 Accreditation

 Patrick Henry College received accreditation in 2007 from the Transnational Association of Christian Colleges and Schools, a national accrediting organization for Christian colleges, universities, and seminaries created by the Institute for Creation Research.
 In June 2021, the college received Candidacy status from The Commission on Colleges of the Southern Association of Colleges and Schools (SACS-COC).
 As of June 2022, the school is accredited by the Southern Association of Colleges and Schools.
-The college had previously been denied accreditation by the American Academy for Liberal Education in the spring of 2002 because creationism was part of the curriculum.
+The college was denied accreditation by the American Academy for Liberal Education in 2002 because creationism was part of the curriculum.
 On June 30, 2005, the school was officially recognized by the United States Department of Education (ED) as an institution eligible for ED programs.
 It also allowed students to use more scholarships and grants and made donors and students eligible for various tax benefits.
-On April 3, 2012, the Transnational Association of Christian Colleges and Schools reaffirmed Patrick Henry College's accreditation for a period of ten years.
+In 2012, the Transnational Association of Christian Colleges and Schools reaffirmed Patrick Henry College's accreditation for a period of ten years.